Fiddl/pagerank/README.md

 ## Motivation
-Implementation of a distributed systems project to explore the Apache Hadoop framework.
+Implementation of a distributed systems project assignment to explore the Apache Hadoop framework.

 ## Installation
-compile the source in an executable jar file through your method of choice /bin/hdfs dfs -put <location of input direcotry> input bin/hadoop jar <location of compile jar> <command operation>
+* compile the source into an executable jar file through your method of choice
+* /bin/hdfs dfs -put <location of input direcotry> input
+* bin/hadoop jar <location of compile jar> <command operation>

 ## Usage
 ```